 Influences public policy through education and advocacy.

 While the League of Women Voters is nonpartisan, it is not neutral on many important national, state, and local issues.
-Learn more about LWV-US positions, LWV-NC positions, and LWV-Henderson positions on issues.
+Visit the websites of LWV-US and LWV-NC to learn more about LWV-US and LWV-NC positions on issues.

 LWVHC celebrates Diversity, Equity and Inclusion by welcoming all members of our community.